maxandersen/adventofcode-2025/readme.md

 - Day 1: 100% (Perfect run—AI did all the work!)
 - Day 2: 100% (No hints needed—AI solved both parts solo!)
 - Day 3: 100% (Did have to tell it not to choose python...)
+- Day 4: 100% (No hints needed—AI solved both parts solo!)
+- Day 5: 98%  (First part failed on parsing input, second part iterated large numbers so was not able to complete.
+In both cases just pointing out it was failing parsing and seemed stuck it reworked it and just worked)